 A spring newsletter is a great way to freshen your subscribers’ inboxes with spring collections and seasonal offerings.

-Or just to remind people that you’re still open for business and give them ideas for things they can do with your products.
-Like in this Spring newsletter example from Whole Foods Market.
+It’s also a nice off-season occasion to remind people that you’re still open for business and give them ideas of things they can do with your products.
+Like in this Spring newsletter example from Whole Foods Market:

 A great time to promote seasonal goods